fantaclaus/tswlib/README.md

 tswlib
 ======

-Typescript UI library.
+Typescript Web UI library.
 No html, no templates.
 Typescript only.